MaryDort/EchoServer/README.md

 # Instructions:
 - run program
-- on terminal: $ telnet localhost "your port"
+- in terminal: $ telnet localhost "your port"
 - Enter any message
 - Be happy 😺